laegekeldandersen/Institutioner/README.md

 - httr - A set of useful tools for working with http connections

-## 11. Diverse
+## 7. Begreber
 ------

-- testthat - testthat provides an easy way to write unit tests for your code projects.
+* testthat - testthat provides an easy way to write unit tests for your code projects.

-- roxygen2 - Document your R packages, turns inline code comments into pages.
+* roxygen2 - Document your R packages, turns inline code comments into pages.

-## 12. Yderligere ressourcer
+## 8. Ressourcer
 ------
 * https://www.statmethods.net/